 They will be the very best tomatoes for this recipe which in reality is a chunky tomato soup.
 Just a rather elegant one!

 I love tomato soup although my love of the canned soup has wained since my childhood.
 They are wonderful though and this tortellini soup is not either the first tortellini soup here on Krumpli or indeed tomato soup.

-If you are ambling across this later in the season and it is a bit chilly outside you should definitely try these two recipes.
-We have a wonderful garlic rich roasted tomato soup and a slightly different take on a tomato pasta soup.
+If you are ambling across this later in the season and it is a bit chilly outside you should definitely try this wonderful garlic rich roasted tomato soup.